21 Restaurant Email Marketing Strategies and Examples for 2023

 - Buying frequency

-The key is to gather and analyze the right kinds of information about your customers and then target your email campaign to speak directly to them.
+Most important, the key is to gather and analyze the right kinds of information and then target your email messaging to speak directly to them.

 That’s a smart step in building a loyal customer base for your restaurant.

-Better yet, you will see tangible ROI from each and every campaign you execute.
-More on that below.
+In time, you will see tangible ROI from each and every campaign you execute.
+More on that is below.

-Now that you have created a customer database and various customer segments, you can begin crafting the perfect emails!
+Now that you have created a customer database and various guest segments, you can begin crafting the perfect emails!